frostyfeet909/mixemy/README.md

 ### CI/CD

 This project uses GitHub Actions for continuous integration (CI) and continuous deployment (CD).
 The CI workflow runs tests, linters, and type checkers on every push to the main branch.
+We also use coderaview for code quality analysis.

 To run this locally use the following command: